astropy/astroplan/docs/tutorials/plots.rst

 ====================

-Although all `astroplan` plots are time-dependent in some way, we label those that have time on one axis "time-dependent".
+Although all `astroplan` plots are time-dependent in some way, we label those that have a time-based axis as "time-dependent".

 `Astroplan` currently has two different types of "time-dependent" plots: